Govind-techie/LeetCode/README.md

 - **Problem 973: K Closest Points to Origin**
   *Find the k points closest to the origin (0, 0) using a max-heap (priority queue).*
   *Time complexity: O(n log k), Space complexity: O(k).*

+- **Problem 215: Kth Largest Element in an Array**
+  *Find the kᵗʰ largest element using a max heap (priority queue).
+Push all elements into the max heap (inverted min heap in most languages), then pop k times to get the answer.
+Time: O(n log n), Space: O(n).*

 ---